What Does it Take to Be a Water/Wastewater Engineer?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In the United States, there were 53,800 jobs for Water/Wastewater Engineer in 2016.
+There were about 53,800 jobs for Water/Wastewater Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,500 new jobs for Water/Wastewater Engineer by 2026.
-There will be an estimated 4,000 positions for Water/Wastewater Engineer per year.
+Due to new job openings and attrition, there will be an average of 4,000 job openings in this field each year.

 The states with the most job growth for Water/Wastewater Engineer are Colorado, Utah, and Nevada.
 Watch out if you plan on working in Maine, Alaska, or Mississippi.
 These states have the worst job growth for this type of profession.